SFX: Christmas Bells; Ring, ring. Ring, ring!

 Ellie Goulding’s haunting cover of Elton John’s ‘Your Song’ appeared in its 2010 Christmas ad.
 But can you recall the ads pre 2009?

 Our Christmas card to you!

 Since we founded our marketing consultancy in 2005, we’ve included lyrics from Christmas songs in our cards.
 Finding lyrics that convey the right sentiments is a tough task!
 Matching words and pictures is equally difficult.
 This year we’ve selected lyrics from a song written by Leigh Haggerwood called ‘My Favourite Time of Year’.
 Disappointed at the high-jacking of the Christmas charts by likes of X-Factor, Leigh wrote this song to reflect the true values of Christmas.
 Funded without the backing of a record label, and promoted only by social media it charted at just 40 in December 2010.
 You can watch it here.
 ‘There is goodwill in the air tonight’.
-We wish you a Merry Christmas and Prosperous 2014!
+We wish you a Merry Christmas and prosperous year ahead!

 1. Music elicits powerful emotional responses and influences behaviour.
 It’s also powerful in rekindling memories.
 Thus if used correctly the sound of sleigh bells can have a powerful effect on tills.

 2. Remember the narrative.
 While many John Lewis ads pre 2009 also used music, none are arguably as emotionally engaging and heart warming as the more recent ads.
 For example, Taken by the Trees version of ‘Sweet Child of Mine’ in 2009, Virginia Labuat’s version of ‘From me To You’ in 2008 and Prokoviev’s Romeo and Juliet in 2007.

 3. Ensure consistency in marketing communication (through different channels and over time) in order to get your message across.
 And thus make sure it is understood and acted upon.